 - Step 2: Consent to a background check

-- Step 3: Complete the 34-hour web-based training
+- Step 3: Complete the 30-hour web-based training

 - Step 4: Take your first shift and start changing lives!
-You will commit to volunteer 4 hours a week for one year.
-Volunteering can be done in 2 hour increments.
+You will commit to volunteering 200 total hours, at your own pace.
+Shifts are two hours long.

 - Train & volunteer from the comfort of your home.